sujoyrc/hindustani_raga_dataset_processing/README.md

 ## Processing Flowcharts

-The repository can process both single-view recordings as well as recordings from multiple views.
-The following diagrams give the process for 2D and 3D.
-We use [OpenPose f](https://github.com/CMU-Perceptual-Computing-Lab/openpose)or keypoint estimation from front view only and [VideoPose3D ](https://github.com/facebookresearch/VideoPose3D)for keypoint extraction from 3 views.
+The repository can process both single-view and multiple-view recordings.
+The following diagrams show the processes for 2D and 3D.
+We use [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) for keypoint estimation from front view only and [VideoPose3D](https://github.com/facebookresearch/VideoPose3D) for keypoint extraction from 3 views.

 | ![Processing with front view camera only](Process2D.png) | ![Processing with all 3 view cameras](Process2D.png) |
 |:---------------------------------------------------------:|:----------------------------------------------------:|